j-clavoie/html-code-cleaner-tools/README.md

 <br />

 ### **Convert French Numbers **
-This setting has a boolean value (true/false) to indicate if French numbers must be converted.

-The default value is TRUE.
+This setting is to enable/disable the Conversion of French Numbers (default TRUE/enable).

 If you set to False, the conversion won't be executed.